FLU CLINICS - When and where 2020

 It’s highly likely that flu and COVID-19 will be around together this winter, so it’s really important to get your flu vaccination when you are offered it.
 This helps protect YOU and OTHERS in the community.

 Age 50 - 64 and no underlying health condition?
+We are now able to vaccinate this group.
+Please call 01903 752 200 to book your flu vaccination.

 HOW WILL WE LET YOU KNOW?